Solutions Are Not Found in Silos

 Over the past nine years in the United States, Diane has discovered new passions, including triathlons, marathons, and ultramarathons.
 She credits her father’s advice—”Choose a job you love, and you will never work a day in your life”—as a guiding principle throughout her career.

 Currently, Diane resides in St. Petersburg, Florida, where she is part of a vibrant and active community.
-She is excited to embark on her next chapter as a member of the Tampa Bay Partnership, where she will serve as the Program Coordinator.
+She is excited to embark on her next chapter as a member of the Tampa Bay Partnership, where she will serve as the Director of Operations and Logistics.